Computable reducibility of equivalence relations and an effective jump operator: Ceers and the jump

 \section{Ceers and the jump}

-Recall from the introduction that $E$ is called a \emph{ceer} if it is a computably enumerable equivalence relation, and that the ceers have been studied with respect to computable reducibility since \cite{gao-gerdes}.
+Recall from the introduction that $E$ is called a \emph{ceer} if it is a computably enumerable equivalence relation.
 In this section, we study the relationship between the computable FS-jump and the ceers.

 We begin with the following upper bound on the complexity of the computable FS-jump of a ceer.
 In the statement, recall that if $E$ is an equivalence relation and $W\subset\N$, then $W$ is said to be \emph{$E$-invariant} if it is a union of $E$-equivalence classes.